Traffic graph shows 2X the actual traffic on VLAN interfaces.

 Hope that helps.
 Only speculating, maybe whatever component you use to extract the traffic level is summing EM1 traffic with EM1_VLAN20 traffic thus counting it twice?

-#17 Updated by Andy Sayler almost 5 years ago
+#17 Updated by Andy Sayler about 5 years ago

 As Renato says, this is still present as of at least the Wed Sep 03 16:56:44 CDT 2014 2.2 Alpha snapshots.
 On my system, it seems as though the output traffic is always doubled.
 I've attached a screenshot showing a data copy first from DMZ to LAN and then from LAN back to DMZ and you can see the respective output lines doubled in both cases.